 Accident: For insurance companies, any road incident which causes damage to your car can be called an accident.
 It can or can not involve other vehicles, trees, poles, or pedestrians.

 Actual Cash Value: Also pointed as ACV.
 ACV can be calculated by subtracting the depreciation cost from the cost to replace your vehicle.

 The ACV of your car depends directly on the 3 major factors of depreciation: vehicle condition, mileage, and age of the car.
-This process is to help the insurance agencies decide the value to be paid after the vehicle is declared as a loss.
+This process is to help the insurance providers decide the value to be paid after the vehicle is declared as a loss.

 Actuary: A person who is a specialist in calculating the risk related to insurance like loss reserving, accident frequency prediction, life expectancy.